 Ingredients You’ll Need

-• 1 cup diced yellow onion: Provides sweetness and depth when lovingly sautéed until tender.
+- 1 cup diced yellow onion: Brings natural sweetness and depth as it softens during sautéing.

-• 2 1/4 teaspoons salt: Enhances all the flavors without overpowering the dish.
+- 2 1/4 tsp salt: Enhances every other flavor without overpowering the dish.

-• 1 teaspoon ground black pepper: Adds a warm, gentle kick that wakes up the palate.
+- 1 tsp ground black pepper: Adds a gentle, warming spice that balances the overall profile.

 How to Make Grandma’s Thanksgiving Turkey Stuffing Recipe